Jonutz123/AstroBWTv3-Miner/README.md

 ## WARNING
 This miner is very new and it is in the first versions.
 You may encounter errors, do not hesitate to report the issues !!!
+Also, it will be nice to report the hashrate you get with this miner.